Richard Higby

 How did you get started?

 Final semester of college, when working on my internship in Kansas City and living in the City Market loft district, I walked into a modern furniture showroom called Soreal Design.
-I’d never been exposed to anything like it.
+I’d never been exposed to contemporary modern design of that level before.
+Mostly European brands.
+I was really taken by it.
 My career path changed on the spot.
 I started designing and making furniture and began researching the best city to start my business.
+Ultimately leading me to Chicago.

 What are some unique or innovative approaches you take?

 I work in both wood and metals (as well as other materials).
 Everything I build is custom, specific to a client, business or space.
 I like to spend a good deal of time getting to know the end user and understanding the environment my work will exist in.
 I take a very custom approach, and many times use non-traditional techniques to accomplish our goal.
 Materiality and details are everything!
-My web site has a good representation of the breadth of my work.
+My web site contains some of the images that demonstrate the breadth of my work.

 How is your industry evolving?

-Like all industries, technology has had a huge effect, but there has been a new focus in the past decade on traditional craftsmanship.
+Like all industries, technology has had a huge effect, but there has been a re-focus in the past couple decades on traditional craftsmanship.
 I tend to tailor my design and fabrication, using both technology and craftsmanship, based on materials, design and scope of project.
 Additionally, since the pandemic, people are spending more time at home, both entertaining and working, which has caused them to focus more on design for their home.
-At the same time, retail has become more competitive, which requires shops to focus more on experience, with a big part of that being on the look and feel of the space.
-I think that people’s tastes are becoming more and more sophisticated and, alternately, production has caused design to become more trend based or commoditized.
+At the same time, brick and mortar retail has become more competitive, which requires shops to create a better experience, with a big part of that being on the look and feel of the space.
+I think people’s tastes are becoming more sophisticated and, juxtaposing that, mass manufacturing has caused design products to become more trend based and commoditized.
 This creates an opportunity for those who can provide truly unique design solutions.

 Describe a project or idea (not necessarily your own) that has inspired you.
 Why?

-Neighborhoods I’ve lived in and visited.
+It’s really an environment, material or client that inspires a project, specifically.
+Broadly, I draw much inspiration from neighborhoods I’ve lived in and visited.
 When my wife and I travel, we typically spend our time in neighborhoods that may have seen better prosperity in the past but are now going through a rebirth or renaissance.
-Many people in these neighborhoods are creative and see the possibilities that others overlook.
+Many people in these communities are creative and see the possibilities that others overlook.
 There’s just this energy and optimism that’s so inspiring.
 The people, the architecture, the language may seem different from city to city and, but that same energy is always there.

 What are some of your goals for the next year, or the next 5 years?